sb-lubnayaqoob/cypress-bimtime-testing/README.md

 ### The Importance of (Test) Automation
-Test automation is an important part of software development and testing that helps to reduce the time and cost associated with manual testing, while also increasing the accuracy and reliability of the tests.
+Imagine the situation where you have to do manual regression testing for most of the test cases every day and also challenging to maintaining deadlines.
+There test automation plays a vital part in software development and testing that helps to reduce the time and cost associated with manual testing, while also increasing the accuracy and reliability of the tests.

 ### The Test Pyramid
 Testing pyramid consists of three layers that your test suite should consist of (bottom to top):